 - Heightened Expectations: Opening the New Bell Museum: Learn about how the Bell Museum went from a gem hidden on the University of Minnesota campus to opening a brand-new museum and planetarium – all the while managing, meeting and often exceeding “mammoth-sized” visitor expectations!
 Presenter: Caitlin Frey, Bell Museum

 - A Transformational, Reciprocal and Constructivist Approach to Museum Education Outreach: How does a museum establish a transformational educational outreach program based on strong reciprocal community relationships?
 This questions is addressed by examining the steps and challenges of one outreach program and how the program’s success was due to a customized constructivist approach focusing on diversity, equity, and inclusion.
-Presenter: Tim Constant, Holocaust Memorial Center
+Presenters: Tim Constant, John Farris and Mark Mulder, Holocaust Memorial Center

 - Exhibiting environmental justice history: community curation and activism in Indianapolis: Confronting climate change requires addressing the history of environmental racism.
 IUPUI Museum Studies students and faculty are working with the Kheprw institute and other community partners to curate stories of Indianapolis’ environmental justice history and to amplify the voices of affected communities through exhibits, public programs, and virtual toxic tours.
 Presenters: IUPUI Museum Studies Students and Faculty